Mediation vs Arbitration: What is the Difference

 • Finality: Mediation does not produce a guaranteed result.
 This means that after mediation, the parties may have resolved their case with an agreement, but they may leave without any resolution and need to find other ways of resolving disputes.

 • Unstructured: Much of the mediation process is unstructured and relies on the parties.
-This can be difficult in some cases when the parties need more direction to be able to resolve their dispute.
-Some parties are unable to create their own ideas for conflict resolution, and mediation may not be an option for them.
+This can be difficult in some cases when the parties need more direction to resolve their dispute.
+Some parties cannot create their own ideas for conflict resolution, and mediation may not be an option.

 Choosing to use arbitration or mediation is not an easy decision.
-And it is not true that one option will always be better than the other.
+And it is not true that one option will always be better.
 Sometimes, the finality and enforceability of arbitration will be the best option for the case.
 Other times, the parties will need the control and collaboration that mediation provides.
-When comparing the two, the answer to whether arbitration is better than mediation is the tried and true lawyer answer—it depends.
+When comparing the two, the answer to whether arbitration is better than mediation is the tried-and-true lawyer’s answer—it depends.

 ADR Times